 - Movies, TV shows and music videos set in New York City will frequently feature the famous Checker Marathon taxicab even to this day - once a common sight across major cities in America, however, the last one rolled out of the factory in 1982, and the very last one on the streets of New York was retired in 1998, already heavily worn out and on its last legs.
-More recent works will depict the Ford Crown Victoria, which was discontinued in 2012.
+More recent works will depict the Ford Crown Victoria, though even that was discontinued in 2012.

-- Media set in the hood of Los Angeles frequently feature lowriders based on models such as 1960s Chevrolet Impalas or Lincoln Continentals.
+- Media set in the hoods of Los Angeles frequently feature lowriders based on models such as 1960s Chevrolet Impalas or Lincoln Continentals.
 While many of these are still well preserved to this day, you're not going to see them driven as poor folks' hoopties (which was more common in the early 1990s, during the height of the hip-hop culture, as back then they would've been a little over 25 years old).